Summer Events

 Speaking of amazing views and tasty craft beer, check out Great Valley Farm Brewery & Winery in Natural Bridge.
 They're Virginia Craft Beer Cup award winners, and their weekend food trucks are the perfect complement to the chilled brews.

-Rockbridge County's top award-winning vineyard also offers a brewery!
-Rockbridge Vineyard & Brewery in Raphine a laid-back experience, but Sundays include live music and a food truck.
+Rockbridge County's oldest and most award-winning vineyard also offers a brewery!
+Rockbridge Vineyard & Brewery in Raphine is a laid-back experience, but Sundays include live music and a food truck.
 Families and pets are always welcome.

-Ecco Adesso Vineyard, in Fairfield, is growing by the vine, by the glass, and by the entertainment schedule.
+Ecco Adesso Vineyard, in Fairfield, is growing more and more each year.
 Don't miss their upcoming live music, and perhaps book an overnight in one of their cozy accommodations.

 A summer picnic in Goshen Pass is always a good idea.
 To enjoy wine with your picnic, purchase a bottle at Lexington Mercantile or Purveyors on Main in Lexington.
 Or, pick up a bottle of Cabernet Sauvignon at Jump Mountain Vineyard, or a French-American varietal at Lexington Valley Vineyard on the way to the Goshen Pass wayside.